Anicky/Curvation/README.md

 ## Run the Server

+Add this line in your hosts file (on Windows, this is located in C:\Windows\System32\drivers\etc\hosts):

+127.0.0.1	dev.curvation.fr

 Do:

 ```
 npm start
 ```

-Then, you can access your local server in "localhost" or "127.0.0.1".
+Then, you can play in your browser with the URL : http://dev.curvation.fr:8080/

 ## Run the Game in local mode